Steps To Transfer WhatsApp From iPhone To Android

 Doing it manually is not an option, due to understandable platform differences.
-However, don’t lose hope yet, you can still do it by using a third-party product.
-There are a lot of tools available which claims to get your WhatsApp messages transferred from iPhone to Android.
+Though don’t lose hope yet, you can still do it by using a third-party product.
+There are a lot of tools available which allows you to transfer WhatsApp messages from iPhone and Android.

-Steps To Transfer Your WhatsApp Messages From iPhone To Android?
+Steps To Transfer WhatsApp From iPhone To Android

 Before starting the process, we need to create a backup of your iPhone.
 Make sure you don’t encrypt the backup.